ASIMO: Public appearances

 In October 2008, ASIMO greeted Prince Charles during a visit to the Miraikan museum in Tokyo, where it performed a seven-minute step and dance routine.
-In 2014, then-U.S. President Barack Obama was introduced to ASIMO at Miraikan.
+In 2014, then–US President Barack Obama was introduced to ASIMO at Miraikan.

-In 2008, ASIMO conducted the Detroit Symphony Orchestra in a performance of "The Impossible Dream" to bring attention to its partnership with the Orchestra and support performing arts in Detroit.
+In 2008, ASIMO conducted the Detroit Symphony Orchestra in a performance of "The Impossible Dream" to bring attention to its partnership with the orchestra and support performing arts in Detroit.
 A 49-foot replica of ASIMO made with natural materials, such as lettuce seed, rice and carnations, led the 120th Rose Parade in celebration of Honda's 50th year of operation in the US.
-Later that year, the robot made an appearance in Italy at the Genoa Science Festival.
+Later that year, the robot made an appearance at the Genoa Science Festival in Italy.

-In January 2010, Honda debuted its "Living With Robots" documentary at the Sundance Film Festival in Park City, Utah.
-The film focuses on the experience of human interaction with robots like ASIMO.
-ASIMO attended the Ars Electronica festival in Linz, Austria in September 2010, which allowed Honda to study the results of human and robot interaction and use the results to guide development of future versions of the robot.
-In April 2011, ASIMO was demonstrated at the FIRST Championship in St. Louis, Missouri, US to encourage students to pursue studies in math, science and engineering, and in November 2011 ASIMO was one of the star attractions at the first Abu Dhabi Science Festival.
+In January 2010, Honda debuted a 10-minute documentary at the Sundance Film Festival that focuses on the experience of human interaction with robots like ASIMO.
+The robot attended the Ars Electronica festival in Linz, Austria, in September 2010, which allowed Honda to study the results of human–robot interaction and use the results to guide development of future versions of the robot.
+In April 2011, ASIMO was demonstrated at the FIRST Championship in St. Louis, Missouri, to encourage students to pursue studies in math, science and engineering.
+That November, ASIMO was one of the star attractions at the first Abu Dhabi Science Festival.

 ASIMO visited the Ontario Science Center in Toronto in May 2011 and demonstrated its abilities to Canadian students.
 The robot later traveled to Ottawa for the unveiling of an exhibit at the Canadian Museum of Civilization 19 May through 22 May 2011.

 ASIMO appeared as a guest on the British quiz show QI on 2 December 2011.
 After serving water to host Stephen Fry and dancing with comedian Jo Brand, ASIMO won with 32 points.

 On 24 March 2017, Honda revealed ASIMO in Disneyland's Autopia attraction.